This post contains affiliate links.

 Burn Out Motors

 If you're increasing the power of the battery, you'll have to prepare for the possibility of your motors blowing out.
-If your Power Wheels motor has a maximum capacity of 12V and you install an 18V battery, they're likely to burn out sooner than later.
+If your Power Wheels motor has a maximum capacity of 12V and you install an 18V battery with quick disconnect, they're likely to burn out sooner than later.

 The higher up you go from the motor's maximum capacity, the more frequently your motors will become damaged.
 Regular motor replacement is prevalent among users of upgraded Power Wheels.
 Despite providing more force for your Power Wheels, climbing hills and stumps could also cause the motors to give up due to the excessive pressure.